 An entirely separate project, the Barn Owl Monitoring Program, recorded a 50% drop in the number of nests in the period 2000 to 2009 but this figure is also thought to be unrepresentative.
 It is possible that by 2009 the UK Barn Owl population reached significantly more than c.
 4,000 pairs – no one will ever know for sure.
 Population estimates produced since 2000 are not reliable.
 Why therefore, is Barn Owl no longer an Amber-listed species?

 At European level, the Barn Owl is still listed as a bird of ‘Conservation Concern’ in Birdlife International (2017) European Birds of Conservation Concern.
-Whilst here in the UK, in 2015, the Barn Owl was moved from the Amber List in Birds of Conservation Concern 4 to the Green List suggesting a reduction in concern.
-However, the species move to the Green List was not made because of any change in the UK population level but simply because an updated European Birds of Conservation Concern (SPEC) list was not available at the time.
+Whilst here in the UK, in 2015, the Barn Owl was moved from the Amber List in Birds of Conservation Concern 4 (BoCC4) to the Green List suggesting a reduction in concern.
+However, the species move to the Green List was not made because of any change in the UK population level but simply because an updated European Birds of Conservation Concern (SPECs) list was not available at the time.
 This prompted the BoCC4 assessors to drop the use of SPECs as a criteria for the inclusion of species (including Barn Owl) on UK lists (Eaton et al. 2015).

 Why were Barn Owls more common in the distant past?

 - There is a strong consensus that Barn Owls must have been a lot more common before agricultural mechanisation.